arjun0502/flashcard-generation-agent/README.md

 ### OpenAI API Integration

 The agent is built on a series of OpenAI API calls that handle different aspects of flashcard generation, quality improvement, and personalization.
-OpenAI API supports PDF file inputs if you use models with vision capabilities such as `gpt-4o`, `gpt-4o-mini`, or `o1`.
+The system supports both PDF and text file inputs:

+- **PDF Files**: Uploaded to OpenAI's Files API for processing with vision-capable models (`gpt-4o`, `gpt-4o-mini`, or `o1`).
+This allows the agent to extract information from both text and diagrams/images in PDFs.
+- **Text Files**: Read directly and included in the API call as text content.
+Perfect for lecture transcripts, plain text notes, or any `.txt` files.

+The core API operations include:

-- **Flashcard Generation**: Initial flashcard creation from the PDF content
+- **Flashcard Generation**: Initial flashcard creation from the document content (PDF or text)
 - **Critique**: Evaluation of flashcard quality against pedagogical principles for long-term learning (atomicity, clarity, appropriate difficulty, avoiding yes/no questions, ensuring context)
 - **Revision**: Improvement of flashcards based on pedagogical feedback
 - **Knowledge Gap Analysis**: Analysis of study session ratings to identify learning gaps and generate targeted gap-filling cards